Jollyhrothgar/node_with_react_app_tutorial/README.md

 Dev keys let us be more relaxed.
 Also lets us have a clean prod DB.
 Never manually mess around with prod databases.

+**56**

+Relative paths - http vs https...ugh.
+Relative callbacks are critical, so GoogleStrategy has to be invoked correctly in prod